failsafe-lib/failsafe/README.md

 Connection connection = Failsafe.with(retryPolicy).get(() -> connect());
 ```

-Java 6 / 7 is also supported:
+Java 6 and 7 are also supported:

 ```java
 Connection connection = Failsafe.with(retryPolicy).get(new Callable<Connection>() {